ORM Entities, Repositories, and Results

 use Assegaiphp\BlogApi\Posts\DTOs\CreatePostDTO;

-public function create(CreatePostDTO $dto): InsertResult
+public function create(CreatePostDTO $dto): object

 {

-$post = $this->postsRepository->create([
+$post = $this->postsRepository->create($dto);

 }